NethServer/ns8-docs/user_domains.rst

 User Management portal
 ======================

-The management portal is a web application that allows any non-administrator user to change their own password without the need for administrator intervention.
+The user management portal is a web application that allows any non-administrator user to change their own password without the need for administrator intervention.

 The portal is automatically configured on every instance of :ref:`active_directory-section` or :ref:`openldap-section` provider.